NonGMOTrash/teralite/README.md

 ### Beta 2.14

 - much better level completion screen
+- added weapons to the level Caged making it much easier
+- fixed sword hitboxes (it didn't even go to the tip of the blade before lel)
 - fixed death messages being a little broken with multiple players

 #### Beta 2.13 Hotfix #3 (5/2/2021)